pirminis/torn-city-visual-enhancements/README.md

 Enhancements:
 - Yellow, orange and red item shadows removed but the background is painted instead.
 Makes it easier to notice the quality of special weapons and armor.
-- Weapon and armor bonus icons have increasesed contrast.
-- Weapon and armor images have increased contrast.
 - Auction page has pagination bar moved up and previous/next buttons glued to the left/right.
 - When pressing "Use another" (item) link in the items page, the row does not change height anymore.
 That means you can spam "Use another" link.